 Since then, Monaco has become the location of choice for many film directors searching for elegant and chic settings.
 The Principality has a long relationship with the brightest celebrities and sports personalities.

 The increased interest to live in Monaco generated a housing crisis at the end of the 1960s.
 In answer to this challenge, a land reclamation effort started in the 1970s.
 Prince Rainier III, “the Builder Prince”, ordered the construction of the Fontvieille neighbourhood on nearly ten acres reclaimed from the Mediterranean.
 The project represented a 20% increase in the size of the Principality of Monaco.
 Read more about bridging finance for land.

 By 2010, Monaco saw a second housing crisis where demand once again far outstripped supply.
 To answer a growing need for land, the Princely government decided to extend the country’s borders once again.
 They reclaimed another 60,000m² of new land (6.5 hectares) from the waters just off the Grimaldi Forum and Avenue Princesse Grace.
-This new district, Anse du Portier (also known as Portier Cove), is the real estate future of Monaco.
+This new district, Anse du Portier (also known as Portier Cove), is the monaco real estate future market.
 When it is finished in 2025, it will accommodate up to 1,000 residents.

 This extension will increase the Principality’s size by 3%, which is relatively small compared to the land extension in the 1970s.
 However, the new district will feature 120 luxury apartments, ten luxury villas and a seaside promenade extending to Monte-Carlo Beach.
 The new district will also have a new port inspired by the Pritzker Prize-winning architect Renzo Piano.